TomStrong/Com528-Assessment/docs/documentation.md

 # Design documentation

-## Requirements
+## Requirement Brief
-For this project you are required to use inheritance to develop a simple web based, Java Object Orientated, Point of Sale Application which allows the user to enter credit card details and a cash amount for a transaction.
+For this project you are required to use inheritance to develop a simple web based, Java Object Orientated, Point of Sale application which allows the user to enter credit card details and a cash amount for a transaction.
 You should first present the user with a choice about what type of transaction they would like to make, either a payment or a refund option should be available.
-The user should then be asked to enter their account information.
+The user should then be asked to enter their credit card information.

-The application should communicate using a ReST interface to a mock banking service.
+The application should communicate using a ReST interface to a mock banking service supplied.
 The service will confirm or deny the transaction.
 A transaction will be unsuccessful if the credit card number is entered incorrectly, in which case the user should be prompted to enter their card details correctly.

 Once a transaction has been completed the user account should be updated to show the new balance of their account.